 ⚑Running glifs via the API

-The Glif API is in early beta, but we’re excited to see what y'all build.
+The Glif API is unstable and in limited beta, but we’re excited to see what y'all build.

-During limited beta, the Glif API is free and has relatively low rate limits.
-This is all subject to change.
 If you're building with our API, please join our Discord or get in touch since we'd love to chat and learn more about what you're building.
+For selected apps we can extend a higher rate limit during this free testing period.

 Running glifs using the Simple API